Gulf Environmental Benefit Fund

-To date, the GEBF has supported 164 projects worth more than $1.4 billion.
-GEBF grants are awarded to state and local organizations with the boots on the ground, boats in the water and expertise on-hand to implement projects with immediate and long-term benefits to Gulf Coast natural resources.
+GEBF funds are awarded to state and local organizations with the boots on the ground, boats in the water and expertise on-hand to implement projects with immediate and long-term benefits to Gulf Coast natural resources.
 These awards have invested in projects to conserve and enhance coastal habitats, restore beach and dune habitats, protect habitat important to coastal bird species, enhance commercial and recreational fisheries, and increase the capacity of networks to respond to mass stranding events benefiting marine mammals and sea turtles.

-- Protect nearly 10,000 nests annually for priority beach-nesting birds in Alabama, Florida, Mississippi and Texas
+- Protect over 15,000 nests annually for priority beach-nesting birds in Alabama, Florida, Mississippi and Texas

 - Increase sea turtle hatchlings by reducing light pollution and predation across Florida's Gulf Coast beaches